shadowhijackers/ionic-4-chat-template/README.md

-# ionic 4 chat template
+# ionic 4 and angular 9 chat template

 ### Show some :heart: and star the repo to support the project